María Clemente García: Political career

 Initially, García was a member of the Party of the Democratic Revolution and after the creation of Morena, she joined said party.
 Morena nominated her in 2021 as a candidate for federal deputy through the plurinominal route as a representative of sexual diversity.
-She was elected for the LXV Legislature; she was, together with Salma Luévano, the first two deputies who identify themselves as transgender.
+She was elected to the LXV Legislature; she was, together with Salma Luévano, the first two deputies who identify themselves as transgender.
 In the Chamber of Deputies, she serves as secretary of the Commission for Attention to Vulnerable Groups as well as a member of the Diversity Commission.

 During her tenure as a deputy, García has denounced several attempts at discrimination that sometimes gave her notoriety in public opinion, one of which was when she denounced ill-treatment towards her in the cafeteria of the Chamber of Deputies.
 On 31 March 2022, while she was protesting in the rostrum of the Chamber for statements issued by deputy Gabriel Quadri and that were considered transphobic, she clashed with fellow deputy Santiago Creel Miranda, who was presiding over the Chamber session.
 Later, she apologized to Creel regarding public opinion, in addition to announcing that she was declaring herself from that moment on as a deputy without a party, she also denounced what she considers hypocrisy of the deputies in general, but even of the Morena parliamentary group.